Dr. Mark Paradis

 World Politics (formerly International Politics)

 Why do countries go to war?
 Why is international cooperation so difficult to achieve, particularly on issues like climate change?
-What are the effects of globalization on the global economy, on global health, on inequality, and on society?
+What are the effects of globalisation on the global economy, on global health, on inequality, and on society?
 What is international law and how does it function?
 World Politics is the study of conflict and cooperation in the world.
 Students are first introduced to the key concepts and theories of international relations.
-Students then explore how these theories help explain conflict, crisis, and war; international organizations; international law; trade, finance, and development; global health; and environmental and climate politics.
+Students then explore how these theories help explain conflict, crisis, and war; international organisations; international law; trade, finance, and development; global health; and environmental and climate politics.

 Fields: Political Science